7 Practical Applications of IIoT in Industrial Automation

 In building automation, IIoT is used to monitor and control the energy consumption, heating, lighting, fire protection and other systems for multiple locations from a central location.
 To get a good overview of the building’s HVAC system’s status (Heating, Ventilation and Air Conditioning), access to data from remote installations is needed.

-Looking for more inspiration?
+Looking for more inspiration for IoT projects and applications of industrial IoT in the industrial sector?
 Check our IIoT case studies.

-IXON Cloud offers a user-friendly solution to all these problems via an affordable all-in-one Industrial IoT platform.
-It’s plug & play, scalable and secure.
-The IXON Cloud and IXrouter (integrated edge gateway / VPN router) can handle any industrial application.
-It helps engineers with reliable and secure machine access and provides added value to end-users with insights and mobile access to control their machine.
+IXON offers a user-friendly Industrial IoT solution to machine builders called IXON Cloud which is a plug & play, scalable and secure IIoT solution.
+The IXON Cloud and IXrouter (integrated edge gateway / VPN router) can handle any industrial application and offers machine builders reliable and secure machine access, data acquisition, dashboard and alarm tools in one single platform.

 To help better understand the capabilities of IXON Cloud, we’ve created a product tour.
 In this tour you can explore and test the VPN functionality, access HMI panels and view logged PLC data in live and historical dashboards.